New Students

 VYY also organizes student parties where all new students of the University of Vaasa are welcome.
 The most legendary of them are the first night and first weekend parties, which are not to be missed!
 At the end of the tutorship period, an initiation ceremony is arranged, where new students will be formally accepted as members of the academic community.

-• Enroll to the University and pay the Student Union fee
+• Enroll to the University and pay the Student Union membership fee.

-• If you need to, remember to make an electricity contract to your apartment.
-You can make a electricity contract with, for example, our affiliate partner Vaasan Sähkö
+• Remember to make an electricity contract to your apartment, if it’s needed.
+You can make a electricity contract with, for example, our partner Vaasan Sähkö.
+As a student you get -50% discount on basic charge when ordering the Student Electricity.

 First things to do at the beginning of the semester: